Two-Way Player with MiLB Experience and NCAA D1 Coaching Experience

 Since his release from affiliated baseball in 2012, Brian has kept his baseball skills sharp by playing in competitive adult leagues in Utah and Arizona every Spring, Summer, and Fall.

 As a family man, Brian hopes to explore new cultures with his wife and two children and make a positive impact in each community he is lucky to be a part of.
-He would like a team to cover his flights, accommodations, and offer a small salary to cover living expenses.
+He would like a team to cover his flights, accommodations, and offer a salary to cover living expenses, however, he is open to discussing these accommodations.

 Brian is a fierce competitor and known as a great “clubhouse guy”.
 He currently features a mid 80’s sinker to go along with a cutter, slider, change-up, and split-finger on the mound.
 Brian pounds the zone with excellent command and forces bad contact early in the count producing many weak groundballs.
 Although he does get many groundballs, he is able to put hitters away when in a position to do so.